bionanoimaging/Introduction_Image_Processing_Julia/README.md

-# Introduction_Image_Processing_Julia
+# Introduction to Image Processing in Julia

-Material for 6th NORMIC Image Processing Workshop.
+Material for the Julia Image Processing workshop at the 6th NORMIC Image Processing Workshop.

 ## Installation of Julia
 Go to the [official Website of Julia](https://julialang.org/) and download the latest release for your operating system.
-Once you have Julia installed and copied/cloned in your file system you can start a Julia REPL within this folder.
+Once you have Julia installed and copied/cloned this repository in your file system you can start a Julia REPL within this folder.
 This can look like the following:
 ```julia
 julia> cd("/home/myuser/Downloads/Introduction_Image_Processing_Julia/")